 • Different employees use different methods to map invoices

-Whatever might be the reason, inconsistent formatting of invoices will have several ill effects.
-These are confusing for the customers to understand and can create complications in financial analyses that are made during different quarters of the year.
+Whatever the reason, inconsistent invoice formatting will have several negative effects.
+It can be confusing for customers to understand and can create complications in financial analyses made during different quarters of the year.

 Another mistake that is often viewed in the invoicing process of contractors is that they fail to categorize the products and services consistently in the same category time after time.

-To keep accounting uncomplicated and straight, it is important that the products and services are categorized consistently in the same manner in every invoice.
-The invoice should also be designed in such a way that they give maximum information to the customers about the products and the services.
+To keep accounting uncomplicated and straight, the products and services must be categorized consistently in the same manner in every invoice.
+The invoice should also be designed to give the customers maximum information about the products and services.

 3. Inconsistency in Pricing Parameters

 Inconsistency in pricing parameters is genuinely a problem unique to invoices made by contractors.
-Unlike product-based businesses that have straightforward pricing, contractors deal in services where pricing can fluctuate depending on the nature of the service and the time consumed in it.
+Unlike product-based businesses that have straightforward pricing, contractors offer services where pricing can fluctuate depending on the nature of the service and the time spent on it.

-This makes it important for the contractors to have consistent pricing parameters so they can have invoices that can keep the customers happy, consistently!
+This makes it important for the contractors to have consistent pricing parameters so they can consistently produce invoices that keep the customers happy!

 Inconsistency-in-pricing-parameters